digitalcolony/digitalcolony/README.md

 - ☕ My website [INeedCoffee.com](https://ineedcoffee.com) has been online since April 1999.
 - 💪🏼 My personal blog has over 1,600 posts.
 Many related to fitness and nutrition.
 - 🍎 I have a Duolingo streak of over 2,300 days.
+- 🥕 Making fermented foods such as kimchi and yogurt is a hobby of mine.
 - 💻 View all my web projects on my: [GitPages profile page](https://digitalcolony.github.io/)

 ---